lumicks/pylake/docs/tutorial/fdfitting.rst

 Models
 ------

 When fitting data, everything revolves around models.
 One of these models is the so-called extensible worm-like-chain model by Odijk et al. Let's have a look at it.
-We can construct this model using the supplied function `lk.ewlc_odijk_distance()`.
+We can construct this model using the supplied function :func:`lk.ewlc_odijk_distance()
+<lumicks.pylake.ewlc_odijk_distance()>`.

 Note that we also have to give it a name.
 This name will be prefixed to model specific parameters in this model::